-Note: The Ohio Rev. Code sections listed in this step are provided primarily for your reference.
+Note: The Ohio Revised Code sections listed in this step are provided primarily for your reference.
 When testing the collection and distributions of fines, auditors must refer to the applicable statutes governing the amounts to collect and amounts and methods of distribution, regardless of whether listed here.
 These tests should be part of the financial audit of the court.

 - 1. Inquire and examine how the court updates its fines and fees schedule for new fines/fees and changes to existing legislation.
-Ask the court to demonstrate how it updated its fines/fees schedule for the most recent statutory change and ensures the fines/fees collected are properly distributed to the appropriate fund. (e.g., Ohio Rev. Code § 2937.22 now imposes a \$25 surcharge when posting bail for violations, except non-moving traffic offenses) (Typically, we only require a low degree of assurance over compliance with this requirement.
+Ask the court to demonstrate how it updated its fines/fees schedule for the most recent statutory change and ensures the fines/fees collected are properly distributed to the appropriate fund. (e.g., Ohio Rev. Code §2303.201 imposes an additional fee of \$15 to a custody, visitation or parentage action for the juvenile division of the court of common pleas2937.22 imposes a \$25 surcharge when posting bail for violations, except non moving traffic offenses) (Typically, we only require a low degree of assurance over compliance with this requirement.
 However, where courts are a material audit cycle, auditors should evaluate general IT controls (AOS staff should complete the RCEC) for automated court systems.
-When fine schedules are stored as standing data in an automated system subject to adequate general IT controls, examining one fine or fee that changed (the bail surcharge for example), normally provides sufficient evidence that the proper fine was charged.
+When fine schedules are stored as standing data in an automated system subject to adequate general IT controls, examining one fine or fee that changed, normally provides sufficient evidence that the proper fine was charged.
 We also do not require staff to test all fine amounts set by statute.
 Instead, the objective should be to determine if the court is conscientious in updating its fine schedule timely and accurately.) - 2.
 Inquire as to how the court spends computerization fees.
 Determine whether the accounting system can segregate computerization fees received and spent; or how the court otherwise determines that these fees were only spent on permissible computerization activities per AOS Bulletin 2005-003.

-3-13 Compliance Requirement: Ohio Rev. Code § 2743.70 and 2949.091 - Additional costs in criminal cases in all courts to fund reparations payments; additional court costs for state general revenue fund.
+3-1213 Compliance Requirement: Ohio Rev. Code §2743.70 and 2949.091 - Additional costs in criminal cases in all courts to fund reparations payments; additional court costs for state general revenue fund.